devemio/elasticsearch-eloquent/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 This package allows you to interact with Elasticsearch as you interact with Eloquent models in Laravel.

-Feel free to improve the project.
+## Requirements

+- PHP >= 8.0
+- Elasticsearch >= 7.0

 ## Install